Groundhog: Etymology

+Common names for the groundhog include chuck, wood-chuck, groundpig, whistle-pig, whistler, thickwood badger, Canada marmot, monax, moonack, weenusk, red monk, land beaver and, among French Canadians in eastern Canada, siffleux.
+The name "thickwood badger" was given in the Northwest to distinguish the animal from the prairie badger.
+Monax (Móonack) is an Algonquian name of the woodchuck, which means "digger" (cf. Lenape monachgeu).
+Young groundhogs may be called chucklings.

-The etymology of the name woodchuck is unrelated to wood or chucking.
+The etymology of the name woodchuck is unrelated to wood nor any sense of chucking.
 It stems from an Algonquian (possibly Narragansett) name for the animal, wuchak.
 The similarity between the words has led to the popular tongue-twister: